Best Management Styles For Project Managers

 The transformational management style is not applicable all the time.
 People often work long hours to complete the tasks to achieve the organizational goals.
 This may cause unhappiness and employee burnout if they are not satisfied.

 A transformational manager should know what motivates his/her team members and take action accordingly.

 Servant Leader Management

 The main goal of the servant manager is to serve the project team.
-Typically, a servant manager puts the needs of the employees first and help them to perform as much as possible.
+Typically, a servant manager puts the needs of the employees first and helps them to perform as much as possible.

-Servant leader management style crates happiness because this type of managers make their project team feel that they care about them.
+Servant leader management style crates happiness because this type of manager makes their project team feel that they care about them.
 This will often boost team performance.

 When the servant leaders focus on solving every team member’s problems rather than managing the actual work to be done, they might become unsuccessful.
 Therefore, they need to find a balance between dealing with people and the requirements of real work.

 Transactional managers motivate their team members with a carrot and stick approach.
 They use rewards to improve their team’s performance and punishments if things are going bad.
 Team members are expected to obey the instructions of the manager.

 Transactional management sets clear tasks to be followed which may be helpful for short-term targets.
 It may be useful under circumstances when there is a high risk or a serious problem regarding the project goals.
 It is also useful for crisis management in project management.

 The transactional management style does not create a work environment where people explicitly participate in decision-making.
 Because the decisions are taken by the managers rather than team members.
 This might create unhappiness.